Follow TV Tropes

 • Macross Missile Massacre: Missile launchers figure much more prominently into Somtaaw ship design than other Kiith, from single shot tubes on Acolyte fighters to the six repeating racks in the bow of an Archangel dreadnought.

 • Meaningful Name: The three Somtaaw ships built by the Mothership were named after temples of the Shimmering Path of the Lungma Jiin, one of the tallest mountains of Kharak.
 The Kuun-Lan, your main ship in Cataclysm, means “Purifying Flame”.
-Her sister ships are Clee-San, or "Truth Seeker" and Fal-Corum, or "Silent Wayfarer".
+The research ship is the Clee-San, or "Truth Seeker", and the Kuun-Lan's sister ship is the Fal-Corum, or "Silent Wayfarer".
 Their names are in Kharakid, the language of the Kushan/Hiigarans.

 • Ramming Always Works: Ramming Frigates, originally used for pushing asteroids out of the way.
 Having said that, the point of the Ramming Frigate is to push its target out of battle; any damage done by the collision is almost incidental.